 In many cases, the owner of a website may be unaware of cookie stuffing taking place.
 For instance, their website uses an extension, such as a chatbot, that is designed to sneakily place third-party cookies in the visitor’s browser.

-As a result, colossal budgets may be wasted on compensations for unscrupulous affiliates who, in fact, never put any effort into driving traffic to businesses.
+As a result, a colossal marketing budget may be wasted on compensations for unscrupulous affiliates who, in fact, never put any marketing efforts into driving traffic to businesses.

 Most of the time, website visitors don’t even need to click on the ad promoting the business within the affiliate program.
 Cookies get incorporated into their browsers without their knowledge and permission.
 Thus, not only affiliate marketing compliance guidelines are violated, but also the European Union’s (EU’s) General Data Protection Regulation (GDPR).